ray-project/kuberay/docs/guidance/aws-eks-gpu-cluster.md

 ### Create a GPU node group

 Create a GPU node group for Ray GPU workers.
-Add a Kubernetes taint to prevent CPU Pods from being scheduled on this GPU node group.
-For KubeRay examples, we add the following taint to the GPU nodes: Key: ray.io/node-type, Value: worker, Effect: NoSchedule.

-Create a GPU node group for Ray GPU workers.
 Add a Kubernetes taint to prevent scheduling CPU Pods on this GPU node group.
 For KubeRay examples, we add the following taint to the GPU nodes: `Key: ray.io/node-type, Value: worker, Effect: NoSchedule`.

 Next, **please follow Step 4 to install the NVIDIA device plugin.**